 One of the more amusing examples of this is when a new operating system is released.
-You’ll find designers out there complaining about various aspects of what has been done.
+You’ll find designers complaining about various aspects of the look.
 There may even be some who decide to create their own “better” versions of the real thing.

-And, while it’s possible that you could have built that whole OS/website/mobile app better, there’s still so many unknowns regarding the story behind the design:
+Sure, it’s possible to have built that whole OS/website/mobile app better.
+But there are many unknowns regarding the story behind the design:

 First, we don’t know the limitations placed on the designer(s).
-Client needs, wants and opinions can be a huge factor in determining the final outcome.
+Client needs wants and opinions can be a huge factor in determining the outcome.
 Plus, the allotted budget and timeline can also be limiting.

 Designer Experience and Expertise

-The point is that, while we can offer criticism of someone else’s hard work, we don’t really know the whole story.
-It’s possible that those involved really did the best they could, given the circumstances.
+The point is that, while we can criticize someone else’s hard work, we don’t know the whole story.
+Perhaps they did the best they could, given the circumstances.
 Or perhaps they failed miserably.

 Either way, it’s wise to take a moment and consider the factors that may have affected the outcome.
 You might even consider it a learning experience.

-Another important factor in the unfair judgement of other designers is the element of competition.
+Another important factor in unfair judgment is the element of competition.
 This seems to especially pop up whenever we: